Influenza viruses infect our cells, but cell entry alone does not result in influenza (the disease).

 Infection without illness

-Occasionally influenza infects without us showing any signs or feeling any symptoms of having become a virus taxi.
+Occasionally influenza virus transmission results in infection without us showing any signs or feeling any symptoms of having become a virus taxi.

 Among these outcomes – called subclinical or asymptomatic – if we looked hard enough we might sometimes find a small temperature rise or a bit of a sniffle or tickly throat that we shuck off as nothing.
 But we seldom think about that.
 We can also get mild common cold-like illness from a Flu virus infection.
 We certainly wouldn’t go to a Doctor for these but we would go to school, work, parties and shopping.